-Another great misconception about psychedelics, including Cannabis is that they damage the brain.
+Another great misconception about psychedelics, including cannabis, is that they damage the brain.
 On the contrary, the opposite has shown to be true.
-There are studies done by prominent scientists what show that traditional psychedelics such as LSD (Acid), Magic Mushrooms, DMT (also used in Ayahuasca), and MDMA do not cause any damage to the brain, but instead help to heal the brain.
+There are studies done by prominent scientists showing that traditional psychedelics such as LSD (Acid), Magic Mushrooms, DMT (also used in Ayahuasca), and MDMA instead help to heal the brain.
 According to a Cell Report9, psychedelics promote neuroplasticity.

-Psychedelics help heal the brain from damage and trauma, increase neuroplasticity, and are generally good for developing new neural pathways that help users cope with difficult situations in a healthy manner.
+Psychedelics help heal the brain and release damaging habits instilled through trauma by increasing neuroplasticity - this means that they are generally good for developing new neural pathways that help users cope with difficult situations in a healthy manner.

 LSD Causes Birth Defects

-On averge, in the 1940s, 10,000 women were dying from childbirth.
+On average, in the 1940s, 10,000 women were dying from childbirth.
 Research was being conducted to see if this could be prevented.
-LSD is derived from the ergot fungus, which has a long history of human use in oder to induce labor.10
+LSD is derived from the ergot fungus, which has a long history of human use in order to induce labor.10

 Dr. Arthur Stoll led the pharmaceutical research on Ergotemarine, the pre-cursor to LSD which is an essential medication in treating post-partum bleeding.
 It is actually on the list of essential medications by the World Health Organization.
 Ergotemarine is regulated, because it can be used to make LSD.12

-LSD is one of the most amazing psychedelics human have ever invented.
-Here are 9 facts about LSD that you should know that will clear up most misconceptions about this wonderful drug.
+LSD is one of the most influential psychedelics humans have ever invented.
+Here are 9 facts about LSD that you should know that will clear up most misconceptions about this incredibly useful and healing drug.

-While true that some of the hallmarks of psychedelics, such as visionary states, feelings of happiness, euphoria, and oneness with the Universe are common, the actual experience is generated by one’s own past life.13
+While true that some of the hallmarks of psychedelics, such as visionary states, feelings of happiness, euphoria, and oneness with the Universe are common, the actual experience’s content is generated by one’s own memory and associations.13

 Sometimes people have bad trips, and there is a history of violence associated with bad trips.
 Though LSD itself does not make a person violent, it can make the person paranoid which can lead to violence.
-LSD-fueled fatal stabbing took place in Nederland, and another sad story of a Boy, 15, who stabbed his best friend during ‘bad’ LSD trip
+Some examples are an LSD-fueled fatal stabbing which took place in Nederland, and another sad story of a boy, aged 15, who stabbed his best friend during a ‘bad’ LSD trip.

 According to Terence McKenna, psychedelics feed on intelligence.
-Intelligence, of a certain kind, is gained through a vastness of experience.
+Intelligence, of a certain kind, is gained through a vastness of experience which leads to connections being made in the brain.
 The more a person has in their brain as knowledge, the more the psychedelic has to work with.
-The lower the intelligence, the less challenging the psychedelic experience becomes.14
+One could extrapolate from this that the lower the intelligence, the less challenging the psychedelic experience becomes.14

 Every psychedelic experience is different and unique.
-Someone smoking DMT twice will have two different experiences.
+The same person smoking DMT twice will have two different experiences.

 Everyone Should Try Psychedelics at Least Once